groue/GRMustache/Guides/templates.md

 Templates
 =========

 You'll learn here how to load, and render templates.
 The [Runtime Guide](runtime.md) talks about what happens *during* the rendering itself.
+Common patterns for feeding templates are described in the [Feeding Templates Guides](runtime_patterns.md).

 Errors
 ------